informatik-mannheim/HSMA-CTT/setup.md

 ## Software Requirements

 CTT only requires Docker and Docker-Compose to be installed on the server.
-Provided links are for an Ubuntu installations.
+Provided links are for an Ubuntu installation.

 * Docker: <https://docs.docker.com/engine/install/ubuntu/>
 * Docker-Compose: <https://docs.docker.com/compose/install/#install-compose-on-linux-systems>